vacp2p/rfc/content/docs/rfcs/26/README.md

 contributors:
 ---

-This specification describes the encryption, decryption and signing of the content in the [data field used in Waku](/spec/6/#abnf-specification).
+This specification describes how encryption, decryption and signing works in [6/WAKU1](/spec/6) and in [10/WAKU2](/spec/10) with [14/WAKU-MESSAGE version 1](/spec/14/#version1).

+It effectively replaces [7/WAKU-DATA](/spec/7) as well as [6/WAKU1 Payload encryption](/spec/6/#payload-encryption) but written in a way that is agnostic and self-contained for Waku v1 and Waku v2.

+## Cryptographic primitives

+- AES-256-GCM
+- ECIES
+- ECSDA
+- KECCAK-256

-## Payload Encryption
+## Payload encryption

-Asymmetric encryption uses the standard Elliptic Curve Integrated Encryption Scheme with SECP-256k1 public key.
+Asymmetric encryption uses the standard Elliptic Curve Integrated Encryption Scheme (ECIES) with SECP-256k1 public key.

-Symmetric encryption uses AES GCM algorithm with random 96-bit nonce.
+In case of a signature being provided, the public key is recoverable from by utilizing the `v` parameter.

+Symmetric encryption uses AES-256-GCM for authenticated encryption [TODO], with a 16 byte authentication tag 16 and a 12 byte IV (nonce).

 ## Specification